The Room, the Ears, and the Trust: What a Mastering Engineer Actually Does

 Frequency balance is the central concern.
 A well-mastered record sounds balanced on every playback system: headphones, car speakers, a club system, a laptop.
 Getting there requires understanding not just what the mix sounds like in the mastering room but how it will behave on systems with different frequency responses, different driver sizes, different room interactions.
 This is a skill developed over years of critical listening and client feedback, not a setting in a plugin.

 Dynamics are addressed in service of the music, not in service of a loudness number.
-The question is not how loud the record can be made, but how loud it should be for the music to feel right, for the emotional arc of the performance to land correctly, for the quiet moments to feel quiet and the loud moments to feel loud.
+The question is not how loud the record can be made, but how loud it should be for the music to feel right, for the emotional arc of the performance to land, for the quiet moments to feel quiet and the loud moments to feel loud.
 A mastering engineer who compresses everything to a uniform density is not doing their job.
 A mastering engineer who understands when to leave dynamics alone is.

 The Feedback Loop

-This is the part of mastering that doesn't get talked about enough, and it is the part that matters most to a producer or mix engineer thinking about a long-term working relationship.
+This is the part of mastering that does not get talked about enough, and it is the part that matters most to a producer or mix engineer thinking about a long-term working relationship.
 A good mastering engineer is a second set of ears that reports back.
 Not just on what was fixed, but on what was noticed.
 When the low end needed attention on every track of an album, that is information the mix engineer can use on the next record.
 When the vocal sits too low in the mix consistently across a producer's body of work, that is a pattern worth naming.
 When a particular room mode is creating a bump that shows up in every mix from a given studio, identifying it is a service to everyone involved.

 This is the part that turns a mastering engineer from someone you hire once into someone you call first.